 A high level may require a second test a few days later to confirm the reading.
 If both tests show elevated levels of blood glucose, your doctor may diagnose you with prediabetes or diabetes.

 - Fasting blood sugar levels under 100 milligrams/deciliter (mg/dL) are considered normal.

 - Levels between 100 and 125 mg/dL indicate prediabetes.

 - Levels equal to or greater than 126 mg/dL are diagnostic for diabetes.

 According to the ADA, a two-hour glucose tolerance test may be another way to diagnose prediabetes or diabetes.
-A blood glucose level is drawn before the test begins.
-A premeasured sugary drink is then given, and the blood glucose level is checked again in two hours.
+Your blood glucose level will be determined before this test begins.
+You’ll then receive a premeasured sugary drink and your blood glucose level is checked again in two hours.

 - A blood sugar level after two hours of less than 140 mg/dL is considered normal.

 - A result between 140 mg/dL and 199 mg/dL is considered prediabetes.